Tiger Woods in surgery with 'multiple leg injuries' after rollover car accident near LA, agent says - KRDO

 Tiger Woods in surgery with ‘multiple leg injuries’ after rollover car accident near LA, agent says

-Golf legend Tiger Woods was hospitalized Tuesday morning after a serious one-car rollover accident in Los Angeles County that required the “Jaws of Life,” according to the LA County Sheriff’s Department.
+Golf legend Tiger Woods was in serious condition when he was taken to a hospital Tuesday morning following a one-vehicle rollover car crash in California, according to a tweet from the Los Angeles County Fire Department.

+“One, adult male was assisted out of the vehicle & transported to a local area hospital in serious condition,” the tweet says.

-Woods, 45, suffered moderate to critical injuries after being pulled from his car, according to Los Angeles County spokesperson Henry Narvez.
+Woods, 45, suffered moderate to critical injuries after emergency responders pulled him from his vehicle in Rancho Palos Verdes, according to Los Angeles County spokesperson Henry Narvez.
+A tweet from the department earlier said rescuers used the Jaws of Life to get him out of the vehicle.

 Woods was taken to Harbor-UCLA Medical Center.
-CNN has reached out to the hospital for comment.
+CNN has reached out to the hospital for his condition.

+Powers said he thinks someone who lives near the scene reported the accident to sheriff’s deputies.
+“It took them about six minutes to arrive on scene, and they found a vehicle that had been overturned,” Powers said, “and it was off into some brush.”

+Powers told Fox that the cause of the accident is under investigation, but there are no signs of foul play.
+“That road is kind of a steep climb, and he was coming downhill.
+Speeds can increase just by the momentum of a vehicle,” Powers said.

-The sheriff’s department said Woods was the only occupant of the car that crashed in Rancho Palos Verdes.
+The sheriff’s department earlier said Woods was the only occupant of the car.

 Narvez said another car, not involved in the initial rollover incident, stopped after the crash and was rear-ended.